 Defence and Security

 The Department of Home Affairs and the Australian Border Force (ABF) support Laos to strengthen its border capabilities to disrupt transnational organised crime, including human trafficking, people smuggling, and the movement of illicit drugs and precursors.
-Through capacity-building projects, the Department of Home Affairs and the ABF deliver English-language, passenger risk assessment and document examination training to Lao immigration, customs and drug control officials.
-To strengthen Laos' ability to combat security and border challenges, the Department of Home Affairs and the ABF also provide expertise and technical assistance to enhance vessel search capabilities, IT systems and immigration law awareness.
+Through capacity-building projects, the Department of Home Affairs and the ABF build border enforcement capability through passenger/cargo risk assessment, and targeting document examination training to Lao immigration, customs and drug control officials.
+To strengthen Laos' ability to combat security and border challenges, the Department of Home Affairs and the ABF also provide expertise and technical assistance to enhance vessel search capabilities and IT systems.

 Australia and Laos signed an MOU on Defence Cooperation in September 2022, formalising existing cooperation.
 Areas for cooperation include visits, education and training, peacekeeping, military medicine, and humanitarian assistance and disaster relief.
 Australia established a resident Defence Attaché in Vientiane in October 2021.